j4s0n-c/preset-things/README.md

-# preset-things
-Custom firmwares for the Polyend Preset eurorack module.
+# Custom firmwares for the Polyend Preset eurorack module.

-First app is an extended version of the Euclidean example in the Polyend Preset Sandbox at https://github.com/polyend/PresetSandbox
+## First app is an extended version of the Euclidean example in the Polyend Preset Sandbox at https://github.com/polyend/PresetSandbox

-## Features:
+## Current Progress:
 ### Original features:
 * Implements 3-track Euclidean sequencer.
 * Input receives clock signal.